git-theresa/GenerateRM/README.md

   * Usage

   ##  **Description**
-  GenerateRM is for a developer to create a ReadMe/MarkDown File using Node.js
+  GenerateRM allows a developer to create a ReadMe/MarkDown file using Node.js

   ## **Installation**
   JSON Package with all dependencies included